Author Archives: Erik Deprey FSSP

 FORMED Catholic Resource Available (Parish Subscription)

-FORMED is a Catholic resource with thousands of Catholic movies, programs, audio, and books.
-Through your donations we have been blessed to have been able to offer a one-year subscription accessible to all parishioners free of charge.
+FORMED is a Catholic resource with thousands of Catholic movies, programs, audio recordings, and e-books.
+Through your donations we have been blessed to have been able to offer a one-year subscription accessible to all parishioners.

 https://watch.formed.org/browse